 - c.
 Avoidance of special treatment.
-The proposed change shall not: - 1.
-Single out a small piece of land and confer special and privileged treatment not provided to abutting properties with similar characteristics and land use relationships.
+The proposed change shall not constitute a spot zone change.
+Spot zoning occurs when: - 1.
+A small parcel of land is singled out for special and privileged treatment.

 The proposed change involves a parcel totaling approximately 8.77 acres, or 381,978 square feet of land and currently utilized as public housing.
-Abutting residential properties in the HSMDR and HRCC-2 zoning districts do not have similar characteristics or land use relationships.

-2. Provide for land use activities which are not in the overall public interest but only for the benefit of the landowner.
+Abutting residential properties in the HSMDR and HRCC-2 zoning districts do not have similar characteristics or land use relationships. - 2.
+The singling out is not in the public interest but only for the benefit of the landowner.